JoeStrout/minimicro-sysdisk/ROADMAP.md

 - ☑︎ bug: map comparisons can erronously report as equal two maps with parallel structures that contain `null` at the same place in both.
 - ☐ bug (command line only): printing a map containing a function reference fails to print FUNCTION() like the C# version.
 - ☐ bug: when entering a `for` loop at the REPL, C++ MiniScript immediately executes the first time through, while C# MiniScript waits until `end for` to execute even once; and with an if block, it'll execute the body even if the condition is false!
+- ☐ bug (command line only, maybe Linux only?): file.copy fails with EINVAL

 ## Contents of /sys disk